The following is a list of the minimum requirements that must be met prior to being able to book in for an occupational therapy driving assessment:

 4. Vision Assessment: IF you have had visual changes associated with your medical condition (or otherwise), we recommend an optometrist, ophthalmologist, or orthoptist report to accompany your referral.
 If you have not had changes to your vision a basic test with your GP is usually sufficient.

-Please be aware that you will not be booked in for an OT driving assessment until these minimum requirements have been met.
+Please be aware that you will not be booked in for an OT driving assessment until these requirements have been met.
 Please give us a call for more information if needed.